 Declaration: Use only if animals are transiting an unlisted country (the US is listed).
 Not relevant if animals are exported directly from the United States.

-Dogs, Cats and Ferrets- Health Certificate (Movement of commercial or more than five non-commercial animals) - NEW certificate as of 12/29/2014
+Dogs, Cats and Ferrets - Health Certificate - Commercial movement or more than five non-commercial animals - December 2014

 The animals must have resided in the U.S. for at least 21 consecutive days immediately prior to the issuance of the health certificate.
 The animal must be free of any clinical signs of a contagious disease affecting their species.